AldJayR/AldJayR/README.md

 ## Hi there 👋

+I'm Aldwin.
+A 2nd year BSIT student and beginner software developer.

+---
+> You're not as capable as them but that doesn't mean you're not capable.

 <!--
 **AldJayR/AldJayR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.